Hamstring Strain Rehabilitation Exercises

 Hamstring catches

-Allow your leg to fall from a bent position.
-Use your hamstring muscles to catch the leg before it falls horizontal.
-Stay relaxed as your leg falls under the influence of gravity.
-Only contract the hamstring muscles to prevent the foot from landing.
-This works the hamstring muscles eccentrically, with a very light dynamic training effect.
+Stay relaxed as the leg falls under the influence of gravity and only contract the hamstrings to control the movement.
+This exercise works the hamstring muscles eccentrically with a light dynamic training effect.

 Double leg bridge